Portland State Vikings: Volleyball

 Longtime coach Jeff Mozzochi led the Vikings to it most successful DI finish in 2006 since moving up from DII.
 With a .750 winning percentage (21–7, 14–2), the best in the school's Division I era, PSU finished second in the conference's final standings for the second straight year.
 In the off-season, Mozzochi relinquished the head coaching reins of the program to assistant Michael Seemann and Mozzochi moved into an associate head coaching position.

 Under Seemann, the Vikings ended the 2007 season with a 21–8 record and Portland State's first ever Big Sky Regular Championship but missed the NCAA tournament by losing in the conference tournament.

 Portland State returned most of its 2007 roster for the 2008 season and finished tied for second in the conference standings.
 The Vikings hosted and won the 2008 Big Sky Championship tournament at the Peter W. Stott Center for a first ever trip to the NCAA DI tournament.

 One of the highlights of Mozzochi's run at PSU came during the 1992 season when the Vikings ran off one of the best NCAA Division II seasons in history.
 The Vikings lost their ninth match of the year to Cal State-Bakersfield and would not lose again, winning their last 28 straight (31 including foreign teams) matches.
 Portland State swept through the first three rounds of the NCAA DII Tournament and then defeated Northern Michigan in five games in front of a sellout crowd at the Stott Center for national title number four.

 In 2021 Vikings Volleyball went 20-11.
 In the season The Vikings had their first national postseason berth since 2010 including the first victory in a national postseason tournament in Division I program history (3-2 over Pacific in the first round of the National Invitational Volleyball Championship).
 The most wins since 2017 (20).
-Best conference record since 2013 (12-4) and the longest winning streak since 2013 (seven matches from Sept.
-25 to Oct.
-16).
+Best conference record since 2013 (12-4) and the longest winning streak since 2013 (seven matches from September 25 to October 16).